antja03/mass-gen/README.md

-# account-generator
+# MassGen

-An account generator which can be used for many different services.
+A modular account generator written in Java.
+Uses selenium and 2captcha to register to any website.

+**Supported services**
+- Steam
+- Discord